Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 probability space

 This is not a notational accident.
 Cross-entropy and KL were designed to be finite divergences, useful as proxies for “how far apart are these distributions.”
-But they only work for distributions in the interior of the simplex — distributions with full support.
-At the boundary of the simplex, where mass goes to zero on some coordinates, the divergence is undefined.
+But they stay finite only for distributions in the interior of the simplex, distributions with full support.
+At the boundary of the simplex, where one distribution’s mass goes to zero on a coordinate the other still covers, the divergence runs to ++\infty under the standard extended-real convention; it does not stay finite there.

 Contrastive losses ignore this.
-InfoNCE, SimCLR’s loss, CLIP’s loss, and supervised contrastive learning all want negative pairs to be orthogonal in representation space — they all reach for the boundary as their objective.
-Each one is built on a divergence that does not exist there.
+InfoNCE, SimCLR’s loss, CLIP’s loss, and supervised contrastive learning all want negative pairs to be orthogonal in representation space, they all reach for the boundary as their objective.
+Each one is built on a divergence that blows up there.

 The modality gap as a singularity shadow

-But the loss is undefined there.
-The optimisation cannot reach orthogonal separation; the gradient diverges as the objective approaches the boundary.
+But the loss diverges at that boundary.
+The optimisation cannot reach full orthogonal separation of the negatives; the gradient blows up as the per-anchor objective approaches it.
 So it settles for near-orthogonal clusters separated by a residual distance.
-The well-documented “modality gap” in CLIP and SigLIP — the persistent shift between image and text clusters that no amount of training closes — is consistent with the optimisation keeping a safe distance from a singularity at exactly the configuration the loss is asking it to reach.
+The well-documented “modality gap” in CLIP and SigLIP, the persistent shift between image and text clusters that no amount of training closes, is consistent with the optimisation keeping a safe distance from a singularity at exactly the configuration the loss is asking it to reach.

-This is offered here as a hypothesis, not a proof.
-The literature has at least three other live explanations of the modality gap that any complete account has to engage with.
+This is the interpretive side of the contract, and the modality gap is where the competing explanations are strongest.
+The literature has at least three that any complete account has to engage with.
 Liang et al.\ (2022) showed the gap exists at initialisation, before any contrastive training; that part of it is a property of random initial encoders, not of the loss.
 Deep-net cone effects produce embeddings concentrated in narrow regions of the sphere irrespective of contrastive objectives.
 Optimisation dynamics around the temperature parameter shape how aggressively the loss pushes negatives across the equator.
-The singularity-shadow lens is, at most, one factor among these; it offers a unifying reading rather than a sole-cause explanation, and at the level of evidence available now I would not claim more than that.
+The singularity shadow is one factor among these, not the sole cause.

-The batch-size story is similarly a hypothesis-shaped claim.
+The batch-size story sits under the same contract.
 InfoNCE’s gradient on a negative pair is weighted by its softmax probability, and in high dimensions random unit vectors concentrate at cosine zero with variance 1/d1/d.
 The negatives the loss wants to push away are mostly already near orthogonality, so the gradient on each one is small.
 Accumulating useful gradient from a flat region is consistent with the regime that demands enormous batches.
 The catch is that this is one factor among several known to make large batches help contrastive learning: hard-negative mining (large batches see more genuinely hard negatives), gradient variance reduction (large batches give cleaner stochastic gradients), and architectural effects on the temperature schedule all contribute.
 CLIP’s 32,768-pair batches and the multi-gigabyte similarity matrices are the result of these factors composing; the singularity-flatness reading explains some of that pressure, not all of it.

 What the singularity actually says